 If the set of constraints does allow for nontrivial proper recursion in structures where every terminal node is a lexical item, then it may be possible for infinitely many distinct structures to satisfy the grammar; but that is not the same as saying that they have been shown to exist.
-If the language happened to be large but finite, the additional structures that satisfy the grammar would be merely structurally analogous to the ones belonging to the language and thus not specifically excluded, like the outcomes of games of chess played on a board of more than 64 squares.
+If the language happened to be large but finite, the additional structures that satisfy the grammar would be merely structurally analogous to the ones belonging to the language and thus not specifically excluded, like the outcomes of games with the rules and pieces of chess but played on a board of more than 64 squares.